The Church of God in Hong Kong: Defamation controversies

 In July 1985, the Church of God in Hong Kong filed with the High Court for defamatory reports of Luen Yik Publishing.

 In 1986, another publisher made a false report towards the Church of God in Hong Kong.
 The editor of the publisher (Overseas Chinese Daily News) made an apology and clarified after knowing the truth.

 Victory in the case of defamation

 The case of the Church of God in Hong Kong underwent one week of trial in May 1987.
-Conclusion of the case, Hong Kong judge ruled in favor of the Church of God, receiving a compensation of 260 thousands.
+In conclusion of the case, the Hong Kong judge ruled in favor of the Church, receiving a compensation of HKD260,000.
 In the judgement, the judge praised the elders representing the church in the court.